EinsCMS/eins-modal/README.md

 - 🔥 **Easy to Customize & Extend**

   EinsModal has just a small amount of CSS.
-Means overriding it or extending it soo easy!
+Means overriding it or extending it very easy!

-  You can also use the SCSS file if you want to
+  You can also use the SCSS file if you want to.

   EinsModal provides everything you need to interact with it via JS.
 Means there are no limits regarding extending and using!